Probationary Period Policy - New York, District of Columbia, and California

 - Other standards and expectations specific to the employee’s work situation.

 Extension of Probation

 If a covered employee’s supervisor needs more time to evaluate the performance of the employee due to extraordinary circumstances, the supervisor may request to extend the employee’s probationary period if the request is made at least one week in advance of the end of the probationary period and is approved by the AVP of Employee Relations.

 Determining If the Employee Passes the Probationary Period

-Note: No department should retain an employee beyond the last day of the probationary period unless they have an official extension or they intend for the employee to pass probation.
+Note: No department should retain a covered employee beyond the last day of the probationary period unless it has received an official extension or the employee has passed probation.